Tutorial: Create calculated columns in Power BI Desktop

 If you want to take a deeper dive into DAX formulas and create calculated columns with more advanced formulas, see DAX Basics in Power BI Desktop.
 This article focuses on fundamental concepts in DAX, such as syntax, functions, and a more thorough understanding of context.

 Be sure to add the Data Analysis Expressions (DAX) Reference to your favorites.
-This is where you'll find detailed info on DAX syntax, operators, and over 200 DAX functions.
+This reference is where you'll find detailed info on DAX syntax, operators, and over 200 DAX functions.

 Submit and view feedback for